conedevelopment/simplepay-gateway/README.md

 WooCommerce handles discounts differently than SimplePay.
 Woo reduces the discount from the prodocut prices direcly.
-Because of this, SimplePay will get the reduces price.
+Because of this, SimplePay will get the reduced prices.
 To prevent double price reduction, the discounted amount will be 0.

 ## Refunds